Frequently Asked Questions

 AMCS is be contacted via the office line on (03) 9690 2180 or via email on ActiveMelbourne@limelightsports.com

 Our games are played during lunchtimes and evenings within the working week (Monday-Friday).
 Days vary depending on the sport (refer to the ‘Sports’ tab in the menu bar on our homepage to determine which day each sport is offered).

-There are four venues that are used for AMCS:
+There are three venues that are used for AMCS:

 • Flagstaff Gardens (309-311 William Street, West Melbourne, 3000)

 • Docklands Sports Courts (80 Harbour Esplanade, Docklands, 3008)

 • City of Melbourne Bowls Club (located within Flagstaff Gardens)